berkeakcy/GetirClone/README.md

 # GetirClone
-You can add from the listed products to shopping basket and remove product from shopping basket.
-You can search the product from search page.
-( Gift and person will be updated later )
+you can add the listed products to the shopping basket and remove the products from the shopping basket.
+You can search the products from the search page .
+(Gift and person will be updated later)

 # Used Technologies
 + Kotlin